MusicPlayerDaemon/MPD/doc/user.rst

 * DoP (DSD over PCM) playback.
 This wraps DSD inside fake 24 bit PCM according to the DoP standard.
 Requires a DAC that supports DSD.
 No support from ALSA and the sound chip required (except for bit-perfect 24 bit PCM support).
 * Convert DSD to PCM on-the-fly.

 Native DSD playback is used automatically if available.
-DoP is only used if enabled explicitly using the dop option, because there is no way for :program:`MPD` to find out whether the DAC supports it.
+DoP is only used if enabled explicitly using the :code:`dop` option, because there is no way for :program:`MPD` to find out whether the DAC supports it.
 DSD to PCM conversion is the fallback if DSD cannot be used directly.

 Client Hacks
 ************